The-alpha-male/The-alpha-male/README.md

 I am interested in Software Engineering and Data Science.
 I am a Computer Science graduate who is always willing to learn.

-- 🌱 I’m currently learning Software Engineering and Data Science with ALX
+- 🌱 I’m currently learning Software Engineering and Data Science with ALX Africa
 - 🎨 UI/UX designer